joniuz/generate-music/README.md

 ### Joniuz Update 2025-09-06

-The pio library was not working on my Mac, then I modified the program to work with the Mido library and send midi messages to my Korg Volca FM.
+The pyo library was not working on my Mac, then I modified the program to work with the Mido library and send midi messages to my Korg Volca FM.
 I added more scales and made the user interface a more friendly.